Billy Summers: Plot

-When Billy decides it's time to hit the road and escape from town, he first goes to confront Alice's attackers.
-He demands that two of them apologize to her over the phone, and then he sodomizes their leader with an immersion blender.
-After that, Billy and Alice drive across America to Sidewinder, Colorado, to meet with Bucky Hanson, Billy's "broker" and the only person Billy fully trusts, and plans how to go after Nick.

-At Nick's Las Vegas estate, Billy pretends to be a migrant gardener, and kills or injures many of Nick's men, including seriously injuring Nick's right-hand man, Frank Macintosh, whose mother Marge also works for Nick.
-Billy manages to extract a promise from Nick to pay him the money owed, and to tell people that Billy is dead.
-Nick also confesses to Billy that the person who ordered the hit of Joel Allen was Roger Klerke, a wealthy media mogul.
-Roger originally hired Allen to kill his own son, Patrick Klerke, after Patrick learned about Roger's secret life as a pedophile, and his promiscuity with young girls, of which he managed to obtain photo evidence.
-Then, when Patrick learned that his father wasn't planning to pass his company on to him, he lashed out by blackmailing Roger.
-Allen successfully killed Patrick, but in doing so, discovered the blackmail evidence about Roger as well.
-So, when Allen got arrested for his murder charge of the man in the poker game and was trying to use that information to cut a plea deal with the prosecutors of his case, Roger turned to Nick to hire someone (Billy) to take out Allen, and then to have Billy dead to prevent a repeat of the Allen situation.
+When Billy decides to leave Midwood, he first goes to confront Alice's attackers.
+He demands that two of them apologize to her over the phone, and then sodomizes their leader with an immersion blender.
+After that, Billy and Alice drive to Colorado to meet with Bucky Hanson, Billy's "broker" and the only person Billy fully trusts.
+Infiltrating Nick's estate in Las Vegas, Billy kills or injures many of his men, including seriously injuring Nick's right-hand man, Frank Macintosh.
+Billy manages to extract a promise from Nick to pay him the money owed and to tell people that Billy is dead.
+Nick also confesses to Billy that the person who ordered the hit of Allen (and subsequently the hit on Billy) was Roger Klerke, a wealthy media mogul, in order to bury evidence of Klerke's pedophilia.